-Umpqua Community College offers you two alternatives in the associate degree program in Fire Science.
+Umpqua Community College offers you a number of alternatives in the associate degree program in Fire Science.

-- First, the degree prepares you to qualify for the specialized demands of a highly diversified and technological society, and thereby gain employment as a firefighter as a result of the training.
+- The degree prepares you to qualify for the specialized demands of a highly diversified and technological society, and thereby help you to gain employment as a firefighter as a result of the training.

-- Second, it provides the first two years of a four-year degree in Fire Science Administration at Western Oregon State or Eastern Oregon State.
+- It provides the first two years of a four-year degree in Fire Science Administration at Western Oregon State or Eastern Oregon State.

-For current program requirements, you are strongly urged to consult with the department or an adviser.
+For current program requirements, you are strongly urged to consult with the department coordinator or an academic advisor.

 To obtain an AAS degree in Fire Science, 93 credits are required: 71 credits in Fire Science and 22 credits in General Education.
 Due to continually changing laws and regulations mandated by Oregon’s Occupational Safety and Health Administration (OR-OSHA), DPSST, and the National Fire Protection Association (NFPA), students may be required to add, modify, or delete courses and/or hours to the curriculum to meet current standards.
 See your advisor for current requirements.
 All courses require a grade of C or better.